arcus-azure/arcus.scripting/docs/preview/03-Features/powershell/azure-active-directory.md

 PS> Connect-MgGraph -Scopes "Application.ReadWrite.All,AppRoleAssignment.ReadWrite.All"
 ```

-## Getting a list of Roles and Role Assignments for an Azure Active Directory Application
+## Listing the Roles and Role Assignments for an Azure Active Directory Application

-Gets a list of roles and role assignments for an Azure Active Directory Application.
+Lists the roles and role assignments for an Azure Active Directory Application.

 | Parameter                 | Mandatory | Description                                                                                                                                                                                |
 | ------------------------- | --------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------ |